satinder147/DeepWay.v2/README.md

 **For downloading the labelled data from Labelbox, I have made a small utility named "downloader.py"**

 ### 2. Model training
-I trained a lane detection model which would predict the lane(left,center,right) I am walking in.
+I trained a lane detection model(Now deprecated) which would predict the lane(left,center,right) I am walking in.
 The loss vs iteration curve is as follows:

 <img src="readMe/lane.svg" height=400px/>

 I trained a U-Net based model for road segmentation on Azure.
-The loss(pink:traning, green:validation) vs iterations curve is as follows.<br>
+The loss(pink: Train, green: Validation) vs iterations curve is as follows.<br>
 <img src="readMe/unet.svg" height=400px/>
 <br>
 **though the loss is less the model does not perform well**<br>